Original Format: cassette

 Stormy Weather Pixies

-This is a great song, but really it’s all about that moment, about a minute in, when they suddenly stomp on the gas.
+This is a great song, but really it’s all about that moment, approximately a minute in, when they suddenly stomp on the gas.
 The rest is extra.

 After Hours Velvet Underground